Aug 22, 2018

-Getting a number of minor speeding tickets within a three year period could significantly increase your insurance rates and make it difficult to get coverage when your policy comes up for renewal.
+Getting a number of minor speeding tickets within a three year period could significantly increase your premiums and make it difficult to get coverage when your policy comes up for renewal.

 Speeding Is A Factor In Accidents In Alberta

-Speeding can not only impact your Alberta car insurance rates, it’s also a dangerous driving practice that is the cause of many driving fatalities.
+Speeding can not only impact your Alberta car insurance, it’s also a dangerous driving practice that is the cause of many driving fatalities.

 According to Alberta Transportation Traffic Collision Statistics for 2016 :